-87. The Court observes that Article 84 of the Chicago Convention is part of Chapter XVIII of the Convention, entitled "Disputes and Default".
+- 88. The Court observes that Article II, Section 2, of the IASTA refers to Chapter XVIII of the Chicago Convention, entitled "Disputes and Default".
 This chapter provides a dispute settlement procedure that is available in the event of disagreements concerning the interpretation or application of the Convention and its Annexes.
-Article 84 specifies that the disagreements that are to be settled by the Council are only those that "cannot be settled by negotiation".
-The Court also notes that Article 14 of the ICAO Rules for the Settlement of Differences contemplates that the Council may invite the parties to a dispute to engage in direct negotiations.

-88. The reference in Article 84 of the Chicago Convention to a disagreement that "cannot be settled by negotiation" is similar to the wording of the compromissory clauses of a number of other treaties.
+It follows that disagreements relating to the interpretation or application of the IASTA are to be resolved through the procedure provided in Chapter XVIII of the Chicago Convention.
+Article II, Section 2, of the IASTA further specifies that the disagreements that are to be settled through this procedure, which involves resort to the ICAO Council, are only those that "cannot be settled by negotiation".
+The Court also notes that Article 14 of the ICAO Rules for the Settlement of Differences contemplates that the Council may invite the parties to a dispute to engage in direct negotiations. - 89.
+The reference in Article II, Section 2, of the IASTA to a disagreement that "cannot be settled by negotiation" is similar to the wording of the compromissory clauses of a number of other treaties.
 The Court has found several such compromissory clauses to contain negotiation preconditions that must be satisfied in order to establish the Court's jurisdiction (see, e.g. Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.
 Russian Federation), Preliminary Objections, Judgment, I.C.J.
 Reports 2011 (I), p.
 128, para.
 140, and Questions relating to the Obligation to Prosecute or Extradite (Belgium v.
 Senegal), Judgment, I.C.J.
 Reports 2012 (II), p.
 445, para.
 56).
-This jurisprudence is also relevant to the interpretation of Article 84 and to its application in determining the jurisdiction of the ICAO Council.

-- 89. The Court considers that Article 84 of the Chicago Convention imposes a precondition of negotiation that must be met in order to establish the ICAO Council's jurisdiction.
-Prior to filing an application under Article 84, a contracting State must make a genuine attempt to negotiate with the other concerned State or States.
-If the negotiations or attempted negotiations reach a point of futility or deadlock, the disagreement "cannot be settled by negotiation" and the precondition to the jurisdiction of the ICAO Council is satisfied. - 90.
+This jurisprudence is also relevant to the interpretation of Article II, Section 2, and to its application in determining the jurisdiction of the ICAO Council. - 90.
+The Court considers that Article II, Section 2, of the IASTA imposes a precondition of negotiation that must be met in order to establish the ICAO Council's jurisdiction.
+Prior to filing an application under Article 84 of the Chicago Convention (incorporated by reference in Article II, Section 2, of the IASTA), a contracting State must make a genuine attempt to negotiate with the other concerned State or States.
+If the negotiations or attempted negotiations reach a point of futility or deadlock, the disagreement "cannot be settled by negotiation" and the precondition to the jurisdiction of the ICAO Council is satisfied. - 91.
 As the Court has recognized, a genuine attempt to negotiate can be made outside of bilateral diplomacy (Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.
 Russian Federation), Preliminary Objections, Judgment, I.C.J.
 Reports 2011 (I), p.
 133, para.
 160).
 Exchanges that take place in an international organization are also recognized as "established modes of international negotiation" (South West Africa (Ethiopia v.
 South Africa; Liberia v.
 South Africa), Preliminary Objections, Judgment, I.C.J.
 Reports 1962, p.
+346).

-346). - 91.
-In responding to the preliminary objection presented to the ICAO Council, Qatar cited a series of communications in June and July 2017 in which it urged the ICAO Council to take action with respect to the aviation restrictions.
-These communications referred both to the aviation restrictions and to provisions of the Chicago Convention that, according to Qatar, are implicated by those restrictions.
-In its 15 June 2017 request to the ICAO Council under Article 54 (n) of the Chicago Convention, for example, Qatar invoked this provision "[a]gainst the Kingdom of Bahrain, the Arab Republic of Egypt, the United Arab Emirates and the Kingdom of Saudi Arabia for the violation of fundamental principles of [the] Chicago Convention and the limitations set out in Article 9 of such Convention", which addresses certain circumstances in which a contracting State may prohibit the aircraft of other States from overflying its territory.
+92. In responding to the preliminary objection presented to the ICAO Council, Qatar cited a series of communications in June and July 2017 in which it urged the ICAO Council to take action with respect to the aviation restrictions.
+These communications referred both to the aviation restrictions and to provisions of the IASTA that, according to Qatar, are implicated by those restrictions.
+In its 15 June 2017 request to the ICAO Council under Article 54 (n) of the Chicago Convention, for example, Qatar argued that Bahrain, Egypt and the United Arab Emirates "[d]eprived the State of Qatar of its right to transit over their territories, as granted under the [IASTA]".